Dave Kitson: Reading

 Kitson was sold to Reading on 26 December 2003, for a fee of £150,000.

-At Reading, he scored five goals in 10 starts in his first season.
-In the 2005–06 season, despite injury he went on to record an impressive goals-to-game ratio, and continued to do so as Reading won the Championship title.
+He scored five goals in 10 starts in his first season.
+In the 2005–06 season, despite injury he went on to record an impressive goals-to-game ratio, and continued to do so as Reading won the Championship title with a record 106 points.

 Following promotion with Reading, Kitson scored the club's first Premier League goal in their 3–2 home win against Middlesbrough on the opening day of the 2006–07 season, but was then badly injured later in the same match.
 The injury kept him out of the game until Reading's FA Cup victory over Birmingham City on 27 January 2007.

-On 27 March, he committed his future to Reading, signing a new deal that would expire in June 2010.
+On 27 March 2007, he committed his future to Reading, signing a new deal until June 2010.

-At the start of 2007–08, he was sent off less than a minute after coming on as a substitute for Reading against Manchester United, for a late challenge on Patrice Evra.
-In January 2008 he made some controversial comments regarding the FA Cup, saying "We are not going to win the FA Cup and I do not care less about it, to be honest."
+In Reading's first Premier League game of the 2007–08 season, Kitson was sent off less than a minute after coming on as a substitute against Manchester United at Old Trafford, for a challenge on Patrice Evra.